The nutrition profession encompasses many levels of expertise and a wide variety of career possibilities.

 After completing a degree in nutrition or dietetics, nutritionists may choose to pursue further study, by completing a master’s degree or a PhD which will involve research into a particular aspect of nutrition.
 To get a research training post that leads to a higher research degree (MPhil/ PhD), in a specialist institute or university, you first need a good BSc (first class or 2:1) or a good MSc.
 You will need postdoctoral experience to go into an academic research career.
 Research can involve laboratory type experiments, for example examining absorption or metabolism of nutrients, or could be of a more social/behavioural context, examining eating habits or the effects of a particular nutritional intervention.

-Research is often conducted in an academic setting at university or for a government research institute (eg. the Human Nutrition Research Unit at The Medical Research Council in Cambridge).
+Research is often conducted in an academic setting at university or for a government research institute (eg. Nutrition Epidemiology at The Medical Research Council in Cambridge).
 Some universities also have a commercial aspect to their research, or research can be conducted by private companies such as Leatherhead Food Research in Surrey who have ‘dedicated facilities for food analysis and research’.

 Nutritionists with sufficient knowledge and experience may also work as lecturers on Nutrition courses, lecturing to students studying for a degree in Nutrition, but also to the many students who have an element of Nutrition in their course such as students of nursing, food science, biology, sports science or catering and hospitality.